 Further, there have been just five double-digit seeds to make it to the Final Four in NCAA Tournament history, with Syracuse achieving the feat in 2016 and Loyola Chicago accomplishing it last season.
 Those were remarkable underdog stories.
 But they were still flukes.

 Underdogs can have their moment (or moments) in the opening weekend.
 After that, size and talent generally win out.
 And if there is a Cinderella team that goes on a major run, it is likely going to blow a hole in a lot of people's brackets.
 So you can actually do more damage to yourself by trying to predict that type of madness rather than simply hoping to avoid it.

 5. Pay attention to W-L records.

 I'm not talking about the difference between a 25-9 team and a 22-10 squad.
 I'm talking about being able to spot a potential upset based on the fact that a team has an absurd record (like, say, 29-3).
 Teams with eye-popping records know one thing: winning.
-Those are teams you want to tab for an upset if they are the lower-seeded club because they clearly find ways to rack up Ws.
+And they can make up some of the most dangerous underdogs, regardless of their seeding.

 6. Trust your first instinct.

 In the end, it's your bracket.
 Do what you want with it.
 It is supposed to be fun, and keep that in mind while you're inking up your paper.
 Don't try to outsmart yourself and go with your gut.
 It is simple: if you can identify the overall winner, you have a chance to win your bracket.
 If not, you might as well enjoy the ride.